 The Audit Committee has selected Baker Tilly US, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023, and the Board has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
 Neither the Company's Amended and Restated Bylaws nor other governing documents or law require stockholder ratification of the selection of Baker Tilly US, LLP as the Company's independent registered public accounting firm.
 However, the Audit Committee is submitting the selection of Baker Tilly US, LLP to our stockholders for ratification because we value our stockholders' views on our independent registered public accounting firm and as a matter of good corporate governance.
-If the stockholders fail to ratify the selection, the Audit Committee will reconsider whether or not to retain Baker Tilly US, LLP.
-Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of different independent auditors at any time during the year if they determine that such a change would be in the best interests of the Company and its stockholders.
+If the stockholders fail to ratify the selection, the Audit Committee in its discretion may direct the appointment of different independent auditors at any time during the year if they determine that such a change would be in the best interests of the Company and its stockholders.